annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 Additionally, the introductory videos are not translated into any language (other than English), which is not coherent with written materials.

-4. Overall impressions
+4. **Overall impressions**

-The technical documentation of Jira and Confluence is unified, diverse, interactive and detailed, although it would help to work a bit more on the translated content.
+:books: The technical documentation of Jira and Confluence is unified, diverse, interactive and detailed, although it would help to work a bit more on the translated content.
 Also, because it is so vast, the documentation is scattered around the Atlassian website and it takes some time to track the interesting content down.

+## MadCap Flare